 Tlemcen - 2 nights

-This morning we fly north from the Saharan trading entrepôt of Timimoun, to the great Mediterranean sea-port city of Oran.
+Following an early lunch, we fly north from the Saharan trading entrepôt of Timimoun, to the great Mediterranean sea-port city of Oran.
 Algeria’s second city of over 1.5 million inhabitants, is like the capital, orientated towards the sea.
 Unlike the cities of eastern Algeria, Oran has no real Berber or Roman past and developed in the 10th century as a port connecting Islamic Andalusia with the cities of the Maghreb.
 This close relationship with Al-Andalus is reflected in the cultural and architectural traditions of the city, which were further enhanced after the Berber Almoravid, Yusuf ibn Tashfin, moved his capital to Tlemcen in 1080 and used Oran as his dynasty’s primary port, knitting together Almoravid Morocco, western Algeria, and southern Spain.
 The city was ruled by the Spanish from 1509-1792, only to be lost to the Ottomans.
-A massive earthquake had flattened much of early Oran in 1790 and when the French conquered Algeria in the 19th century, they reconstructed much of the city in the glorious, if shabby, Belle Époque style that we see today.
+A massive earthquake had flattened much of early Oran in 1790 and when the French conquered Algeria in the 19th century, they reconstructed much of the city in the glorious, if shabby, Belle Époque style.

 Oran is still very different in character and atmosphere from other Algerian cities, with a lively reputation as a party town, a strong tradition of investigative journalism, and birthplace of the youth music Rai.
 From Oran’s airport we drive south west to the city of Tlemcen where we will spend two nights.
-On arrival we make a brief stop at the Tlemcen Lalla Setti Plateau, where at 1000m, we may enjoy panoramic views of the city.
 (Overnight Tlemcen) BLD

 - Great Mosque of Tlemcen